 Yes, you can submit an application for benefits at any time.
 Benefit information is available through the Minnesota Department of Human Services.

-Are you receiving services now, or would you like to see what help is available, given the COVID-19 emergency?
+How can I see what help is available, given the COVID-19 emergency?

 Follow the Minnesota Department of Human Services and sign up for email alerts.